mxserg/yandex_praktikum_projects/README.md

-# Projects at Yandex.Praktikum Data Analyst school
+# Projects when studying at Yandex.Praktikum Data Analyst school
 Code is on Python, comments in notebooks are in Russian.

 | Project name | Description | Libraries |